jina-ai/jina/docs/fundamentals/flow/yaml-spec.md

 `uses` can take a direct reference to a Python class, or a path to an Executor YAML specification, equivalently the `f.add(uses=...)` pattern.

 Alternatively, an Executor YAML configuration can be proved directly inline in the Flow YAML configuration, like shown in the example above.

-### `metas`
-Collection that overrides the `metas` attribute for all Executors in a Flow.
-This can be useful when loading multiple Executors from the same Python file.

 ## Variables